-Payments begin on the first day of the month following the date that you apply for a disability pension benefit and qualify for a Social Security disability benefit.
-However, a pension benefit is not paid for any month during which you receive accident and sickness or long-term disability payments from any other program financed by your employer (other than Social Security), whether under the collective bargaining agreement or not.
-Additionally, in order to receive retroactive disability pension payments, you must file a completed disability application with the Fund Office no later than six months after the Social Security Administration determines you are disabled.
+Payments begin on the first day of the month following the date that you apply for a disability pension benefit and qualify for a disability benefit under Title II of the Social Security Act.
+However, a pension benefit is not paid for any month during which you receive accident and sickness or long-term disability payments from any other program financed by your employer (other than Social Security), whether or not it is provided under the collective bargaining agreement.